eagle-io/docs/source/topics/nodes/datasource_file/index.rst

         Password is optional.
         Use Tcp port 21 for standard Ftp and Tcp port 990 for Implicit SSL.

+        IP whitelist
+            You can optionally restrict incoming connections to this source to a list of approved IP addresses specified using CIDR notation. eg. 192.168.7.52/32
+            Leave empty for no IP address restrictions.

         **Note**: Only one concurrent ftp connection is allowed per Source.
 The maximum accepted size per file is 100MB.